ericschernoff/HTMLDoc/README.md

 All the config-setting modules return true for success or false for failure.
 You can test if errors occurred by calling the error-method.

+Please use the get\_htmldoc\_command() method to retrieve an HTMLDOC command with your options for easy troubleshooting.  **If your HTML does not work with the HTMLDOC command, it will also not work with this module.**

-Normaly this module uses IPC::Open3 for communication with the HTMLDOC process.
+Normally this module uses IPC::Open3 for communication with the HTMLDOC process.
 This works in PSGI and CGI environments, but if you are working in a Mod\_Perl environment, you may need to set the file mode in new():